william-murray1204/stable-diffusion-cpp-python/README.md

 >>> stable_diffusion = StableDiffusion(
       model_path="../models/v1-5-pruned-emaonly.safetensors",
       wtype="default", # Weight type (options: default, f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0)
-      # seed=1337, # Uncomment to set a specific seed
 )
 >>> output = stable_diffusion.txt_to_img(
       "a lovely cat", # Prompt
+      # seed=1337, # Uncomment to set a specific seed
 )
 ```

+- Other examples for the high-level API can be found in the [tests](tests) directory.

-#### with LoRA
+#### With LoRA

-- You can specify the directory where the lora weights are stored via `lora_model_dir`.
+You can specify the directory where the lora weights are stored via `lora_model_dir`.
 If not specified, the default is the current working directory.

-- LoRA is specified via prompt, just like [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#lora).
+- LoRA is specified via prompt, just like [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#lora). (e.g. `<lora:marblesh:1>`)
+- LoRAs will not work when using quantized models.
+You must instead use a full precision `.safetensors` model.

 Here's a simple example: